Code of Conduct

 We commit to enforce and evolve this code over the duration of the project.

 Be collaborative.
-Involve others in brainstorms, sketching sessions, code reviews, planning documents, and the like.
-It’s not only okay to ask for help or feedback often, it’s unacceptable not to do so
+Involve others in brainstorms, sketching sessions, code reviews, planning documents, etc.

 Be generous and kind in both giving and accepting critique.
 Critique is a natural and important part of our culture.
 Good critiques are kind, respectful, clear, and constructive, focused on goals and requirements rather than personal preferences.
-You are expected to give and receive criticism with grace.
+We expect you to give and receive criticism with grace.

 Be humane.
-Be polite and friendly in all forms of communication, especially remote communication, where opportunities for misunderstanding are greater.
-Use sarcasm carefully.
-Tone is hard to decipher online; make judicious use of emoji to aid in communication.
+Be polite and friendly in all forms of communication.
+We are a remote team, and so opportunities for misunderstanding are increased.
+Use sarcasm carefully – tone is hard to decipher in the written word; make judicious use of emoji to aid in communication.

 Respect people’s boundaries.